google/alioth/README.md

 ## TODOs

-- [ ] device passthrough with VFIO,
+- [ ] device passthrough with legacy VFIO API (groups and containers),
 - [ ] explore a better solution to ACPI DSDT to replace the pre-compiled AML bytes,
 - [ ] increase test coverage,